PostHog/posthog.com/contents/blog/product-survey-questions.md

 - What similar products have you used?
 - How does [product] compare to similar products you've used?
 - Why did you choose [product] over alternatives?
-- What features do you wish [product] has that others do?
+- What features do you wish [product] would build that others have?

-> **Note:** Getting users to think about competitors could create negative comparisons.
+> **Want to run surveys?** See our tutorial on [how to create custom surveys](/tutorials/survey) with options such as open text, multiple choice, or custom components.

 ## How do other companies use product surveys?